Saravanakumar2003/HydroSense/Readme.md

 ## How It Works
 1. **Sensor Data Collection:** Vega board collects real-time water parameters and transmits via Wi-Fi.
-2. **Data Processing:** The backend processes and stores data in local storage and Firebase.
+2. **Data Processing:** The backend processes and stores data in local storage or Firebase.
 3. **Visualization:** The web app displays sensor readings, trends, and AI-driven insights.
 4. **Alerts & Reports:** If a parameter exceeds thresholds, alerts are triggered, and users can download reports in PDF/Excel.